 23rd president of Norwich University

-Schneider has worked with the University’s Board of Trustees to create a comprehensive strategic plan for Norwich entitled NU2019.
-This document articulates the course the University will take in its quest for excellence in academics and student life, enhanced national brand and improved financial security for the year 2019, as Norwich starts a third century of fulfilling its mission of service to students and our nation.
+Dr. Schneider has worked with Norwich’s Board of Trustee to create a comprehensive strategic plan for the University entitled NU2019.
+This document articulates the course Norwich will take in its quest for excellence in academia, student life, improved national brand, and improved financial security for the year 2019, as the University celebrates its bicentennial and begins its third century of fulfilling its mission of service to its students and the nation.

 During Dr. Schneider’s tenure Norwich University has seen major improvements on multiple fronts.
 Academically, four colleges now offer 39 different undergraduate majors, five of which are degree completion programs offered online.
 Other accomplishments include: an increase in total undergraduate enrollment by over 25%, from 1730 to approximately 2400, and enrollment in the Corps of Cadets by 50% from 941 to over 1600; increased undergraduate student selectivity with an increase in average SAT scores and the percentage of applicants accepted dropping from 93% to 68.7%; establishment of the College of Graduate and Continuing Studies, which currently has more than 1600 online students enrolled in 16 programs including master’s degrees, bachelor’s degrees and professional certificates, and an Honors Program has been instituted.